Be the Support Someone Needs

 There are a handful of people interested in volunteering who don’t have the ability to make a nine-month commitment.
 If that is the case, our accelerated summer volunteer opportunity might be a better fit for you.
 We ask our accelerated summer volunteers to complete 150 hours on the Helpline over the span of three to four months and complete two overnights shift a month.

-In 2020, we transferred our Helpline to a remote system.
 Volunteer from your home, no matter where home is!
 Remote volunteering requires access to:

 - A computer (we recommend a PC or Mac)